rocketeers/docs/Getting-started.md

   'git' => array(

-    // The SSH/HTTPS adress to your Git Repository 'repository' => 'https://bitbucket.org/myUsername/facebook.git',
+    // The SSH/HTTPS address to your Git Repository 'repository' => 'https://bitbucket.org/myUsername/facebook.git',

     // Its credentials